microsoft/DevSkim-VSCode-Plugin/readme-gallery.md

 ## Thank You

 Thanks for trying DevSkim.
-Its a work in progress, but it should provide some value now.
+Its a work in progress.
 If you find issues please [report them on Github](https://github.com/Microsoft/DevSkim-VSCode-Plugin/) and feel free to contribute!